-Mood Walks supports the development of new volunteer opportunities within participating social service agencies, local hiking clubs, conservation areas and other green spaces both urban and rural, post-secondary institutions and community organizations to create opportunities for capacity building and long-term sustainability.
+Mood Walks for Campus Mental Health supports the development of new volunteer opportunities within participating social service agencies, local hiking clubs, conservation areas and other green spaces both urban and rural and community organizations to create opportunities for capacity building and long-term sustainability.

 Interested in becoming a volunteer?
 Read on to find out how you could benefit by participating in the Mood Walks project!

-Walking groups are valuable tools for mental health service providers, benefitting clients, families, staff, organizations, and communities.
+Walking groups are valuable tools for mental health on campuses, benefitting students, families, staff, and communities.
 Your expertise, resources, and knowledge about your community, the natural environment or hiking could be of great benefit to a Mood Walks group!

 Volunteer benefits and support may include:

 - Raising awareness and increasing participation in physical activity

 - New relationships with local social service agencies and community organizations

 - Highlighting the health benefits of conservation, parks and green spaces

 - Access to the Mood Walks Website for additional resources

 - Peer leadership opportunities